yourlabs/ryzom/README.md

 We are careful with thread safety in new developments, but it seems must convenient to just being able to alter `self` on the way.

+UNIX was not designed to stop its users from doing stupid things, as that would also stop them from doing clever things.
+— Doug Gwyn